 XII.
 Providing information, data, and materials / retention of ownership

 12.1.
 Drawings, drafts, samples, manufacturing specifications, internal company data, tools, equipment, etc. (hereinafter referred to as materials) which the client has provided the contractor upon submission of the offer or while carrying out an order shall remain the property or intellectual property of the client.
-If the contractor manufactures the materials itself or through third parties according to the client's specifications, it shall transfer ownership of the tools at the latest upon their completion and delivery / provision to the contractor, conditional on a simple retention of ownership.
+If the contractor manufactures the materials itself or through third parties according to the client's specifications, it shall transfer ownership of the materials at the latest upon their completion and delivery/provision to the contractor.
 The contractor shall hold sole ownership of the materials on behalf of the client.

 12.2.
 The contractor is obligated to inspect these materials upon receipt, and to treat and store them with the care of a prudent businessman.

 12.3.
-When the contractor accepts materials at a 3C group plant, the responsibility for damage and loss passes to the contractor, regardless of whether the client or another 3C group company has provided the materials free of charge or delivered them for a fee.
+When the contractor accepts materials, the responsibility for damage and loss passes to the contractor, regardless of whether the client or another 3C Group company has provided the materials free of charge or delivered them for a fee.

 12.4.
-The contractor may only use, duplicate, or make the materials accessible to or provide the materials to third parties if this is absolutely necessary to carry out the order.
-They must be returned to the client in usable condition at the latest at the time of the final delivery or service under the contract in question.
+The contractor may only use, duplicate or make the materials accessible to/provide the materials to third parties if this is absolutely necessary to carry out the order.
+They must be returned to the client in usable condition no later than at the time of the final delivery or service under the contract in question.

 12.5.
-Any processing or conversion of materials provided by the client or another 3C group company are always carried out on behalf of the client.
-If the provided materials are irrevocably processed with objects that do not belong to the client or the 3C group, then the client shall obtain proportional co-ownership of the new product based on the ratio of the value of the product (purchase price plus VAT) to the other processed objects at the time of processing.
+Any processing, conversion or amalgamation of materials provided by the client or another 3C Group company are always carried out on behalf of the client.
+If the provided materials are irrevocably processed with objects that do not belong to the client or the 3C Group, then the client shall obtain proportional co-ownership of the new product based on the ratio of the value of the product (purchase price plus VAT) to the other processed objects at the time of processing.

 12.7.
-If the secured rights to which the client is entitled according to the above clauses 11.5 and 11.6 exceed the purchase price for all reserved goods not yet paid for by the client by more than 10%, then the client is obligated to release the secured rights at the discretion of the client upon request by the contractor.
+If the security rights to which the client is entitled according to the above clauses 12.5 and 12.6 exceed the purchase price for all reserved goods not yet paid for by the client by more than 10%, then the client is obligated to release the security rights at the discretion of the client upon request by the contractor.

 XIII.
 Third-party protected rights / minimum standards

 13.2.
-The contractor hereby assures that relevant statutory and official regulations shall be complied with.
+The contractor hereby gives its assurance that relevant statutory and official regulations shall be complied with.
 The proper declaration of customs duties, taxes, and/or other export fees, the proper issuance and provision of documents/deeds, such as testing certificates, certificates of origin, export and import licenses, shall be considered the responsibility of the contractor.
-The contractor shall guarantee that enclosed documents are authentic and correct.
+The contractor guarantees that enclosed documents are authentic and correct.

 13.3.
 The contractor hereby guarantees that any measures that could negatively impact or endanger the trademarks and brand rights and/or the reputation of the products to be delivered to the client shall be avoided during production, export, and import.
 The contractor shall, in particular, observe and ensure the client's industrial property rights such that there are no violations of these rights within its own sphere of activity and with respect to its suppliers.

 13.4.
-The limitation period for claims according to clauses 12.1 and 12.2 is determined in accordance with the statutory regulations of the country in which the client is domiciled.
+The limitation period for claims according to clauses 13.1. and 13.2. is determined in accordance with the statutory regulations of the country in which the client is domiciled.

 XIV.
 Anti-corruption clause / right of termination

 14.1.
 The contractor hereby undertakes to take all measures necessary and appropriate to avoid corruption, in the sense of a primary contractual duty.
-The contractor hereby undertakes, in particular, to not offer, promise, and/or grant any considerations and/or other advantages (such as money, non-monetary gifts, or invitations that are not primarily business-related, for instance to sporting events, concerts, cultural events) either through its employees, members of its bodies and/or third parties to the employees of the client or of other 3C group companies and/or members of bodies of purchasing associations or their family members, nor allow such to be offered, promised or granted by third parties in any other manner.
+The contractor undertakes, in particular, to not offer, promise, and/or grant any considerations and/or other advantages (such as money, non-monetary gifts, or invitations that are not primarily business-related, for instance to sporting events, concerts, cultural events) either through its employees, managing directors or shareholders and/or third parties to the employees of the client or of other 3C Group companies and/or managing directors or shareholders of the purchasing associations, including their family members, nor allow such to be offered, promised or granted by third parties in any other manner.
 Product samples that are provided in the normal course of business for review or quality testing are not covered under this regulation.